 Student Research Symposium

-31st IEEE International Conference on High Performance Computing, Data, & Analytics
+32nd IEEE International Conference on High Performance Computing, Data, & Analytics

-Overview of Student Research Symposium (SRS) @ HiPC 2024
+Student Research Symposium (SRS) @ HiPC 2025

-HiPC 2024 will feature the 16th Student Research Symposium (SRS) on High-Performance Computing, Data, and Analytics (HPC), aimed at stimulating and fostering student research and providing an international forum to highlight student research accomplishments.
+HiPC 2025 will feature the 17th Student Research Symposium (SRS) on High-Performance Computing, Data, and Analytics (HPC), aimed at stimulating and fostering student research and providing an international forum to highlight student research accomplishments.
 The symposium will be an integrated part of the main HiPC conference aiming to expose students to the best practices in HPC in academia and industry.

 The symposium will feature student posters and provide students with other enriching experiences, such as workshops, industry exhibits, and demos.
-In 2024, SRS will comprise mentoring sessions, a special keynote speech, an expert panel discussion, and lightning talks.
+SRS 2025 will comprise mentoring sessions, a special keynote speech, an expert panel discussion, and lightning talks.
 The Conference Reception and multiple Student Symposium Poster Exhibit sessions will allow students to interact with HPC researchers and practitioners (and recruiters) from academia and industry.
+HiPC will provide limited travel support to one author of selected posters.
+Awards for Best Poster will be presented at the symposium.

 List of Accepted Papers